KTanAug21/fly.io-livewire-snippets/_readme/multiple_file_upload_livewire.md

 # Concurrent, Chunked, Multi-File Upload with Livewire!

-When a user uploads a file that exceeds our application's max request size, the upload will fail.

 In [this article](https://fly.io/laravel-bytes/multi-file-upload-livewire/) we upload multiple files in concurrent requests, and optionally, in chunks!

 Livewire provides us its upload api to make this customization of its multi-file upload hassle free.